 \section{Abstract}

-The very first color photos of the parametric down-conversion (PDC) emission cone clearly illustrate the correlation of longitudinal- and transverse momentum in the process, i.e., wavelength and emission angle of PDC photons.
-However, current experiments and applications are more accurately described in terms of discrete mode sets, with the optimal choice depending on the propagation symmetries of the experimental setting.
-Remarkably, despite the fact that experiments are becoming ever more demanding, a description of spectral-spatial coupling in parametric downconversion for the case of discrete modal decompositions is still lacking.
+The first color photos of the parametric down-conversion (PDC) emission cone illustrate the correlation of longitudinal- and transverse momentum in the process, i.e., wavelength-dependent emission angle of PDC photons.
+However, current experiments and applications are more conveniently described in terms of discrete mode sets, with the most suitable choice depending on the propagation symmetries of the experimental setting.
+Remarkably, despite the fact that experiments with PDC sources are becoming ever more demanding, e.g. in terms of brightness or state fidelity, a description of spectral-spatial coupling in parametric downconversion for the case of discrete modal decompositions remains elusive.
 We present a comprehensive study, in theory and experiment, of the spectral dependence of the transverse Laguerre-Gauss modes in parametric downconversion.
-Moreover, we demonstrate how the spectral and spatial coupling can be harnessed to tune the purity of the well-known orbital angular momentum entanglement.
+Moreover, we show how the spectral and spatial coupling can be harnessed to tune the purity of the well-known orbital angular momentum entanglement.
 This work has implications for efficient collection of entangled photons in a transverse single mode, quantum imaging, and engineering pure states for high-dimensional quantum information processing.